patricia-muriira/eventbooking/README.md

 # eventbooking
 A ticketting system for events that lets admin add, edit and remove events and let's user book events.

-Hello, Before anything else, here are the credentials I have already created for the system

 ADMIN LOGIN
 username- admin